mindspore-ai/docs/docs/lite/docs/source_en/use/runtime_train_java.md

     public List<MSTensor> getOutputsByNodeName(String nodeName);
     ```

-2. Use the `GetOutputByTensorName` method to obtain an output tensor, based on the tensor name.
+2. Use the `getOutputByTensorName` method to obtain an output tensor, based on the tensor name.

     ```java
           /**